-5 See 50 CFR 679.41(i).
+57 See 50 CFR 679.41(i).

-6 See 50 CFR 679.41 (j)(3)
+58 See 50 CFR 679.41 (j)(3)

 Table 7-1a indicates the percent of QS that was issued as blocks varied greatly by area.
 The Bering Sea shows the highest percentage of blocked QS, with 64.6% of the total QS in the area initially issued in blocks.
-The other management areas had much lower percentages of blocked QS, ranging from 8.0% in the Central Gulf to 19.9% in the Western Gulf.
-In three of the six areas, the amount of blocked and unblocked QS increased from initial issuance to the end of 1997 due to the net effects of the four factors mentioned above.
+The other management areas had much lower percentages of blocked QS, ranging from 8.1% in the Central Gulf to 19.9% in the Western Gulf.
+In three of the six areas, the amount of blocked and unblocked QS increased from initial issuance to the end of 1998 due to the net effects of the four factors mentioned above.

-CDQ compensation QS was issued in the Southeast, West Yakutat, Central Gulf and Western Gulf areas and represents about 3.5% of the total QS in each of these areas.
-The CDQ non-swappable QS was rolled into the other blocked or unblocked holdings of initial recipients.
-The amount of swappable CDQ compensation QS also decreased as these QS units were transferred after initial issuance.
-The net result of these changes can be seen in the year-end 1997 column.
+The CDQ compensation QS issued in the Southeast, West Yakutat, Central Gulf, and Western Gulf areas represented about 3.5% of the total QS in each of these areas.
+Persons received either swappable or non-swappable CDQ compensation QS, depending upon whether the person was also issued regular QS in the area.
+Non-swappable CDQ compensation QS was rolled into the other blocked or unblocked holdings of initial QS recipients.
+Swappable CDQ compensation QS was issued to persons who were not initially issued any other kind of QS for the area.
+Swappable CDQ compensation QS is transferable and loses it's "swapability" upon first transfer.
+The overall amount of this type of QS has decreased since initial issuance as it has been transferred.
+The net result of these changes can be seen in the "Year-end 1998" column of Table 7-1a.

 Table 7-1b contains much of the same information as Table 7-1a, except it shows the number of QS holders, rather than the amount of QS, by area and block status.
-The table also indicates the net changes in the number of QS holders from initial issuance through the end of 1997.
+The table also indicates the net changes in the number of QS holders from initial issuance through the end of 1998.